NicholasBlackburn1/Sime-Bot/README.md

 1. To check public game servers for outages / ping time

-2. Monitor Servers for how many active players there are online **Minecraft servers**
+2. Monitor Servers for how many active players there are online **Minecraft servers & More**

-3. Display Graphs of ino on server ping
+3. Display Graphs of into on server ping

 ## Chat Commands
 ******
 1. @help -> Shows The help menu for the bot ✔
-3. @steam -> Shows Status of Steams Services ✔
+2. @steam -> Shows Status of Steams Services ✔
-4. @minecraft -> shows Status of the Minecraft Service's ✔
+3. @minecraft -> shows Status of the Minecraft Service's ✔